cssoc/CTF/App/2-gotRoot/readme.md

-format string again.
+# gotRoot
-similiar behvaiour as in last challenge but this time we are not intersted in reading data, we want to write. for this we need %n and a pointer. the pointer is in the first few lines of the code. the address of the struct also happens to be the address of auth.
+Similiar to the last challenge but this time we are not intersted in reading data, we want to write to pointers.
+The pointer is in the first few lines of the code and can be written to by passing a string that reads data from the stack until it reaches the pointer upon which we use `%n` to write a non-zero number to the pointer.
+The address of the struct is the same as the one of the auth variable.